 Have teenagers?
 Take them out for a night of entertainment at this non-profit theater in the heart of Chestnut Hill.
 The Stagecrafters put on five theatrical productions per season, with a wide range of shows from Shakespeare classics to contemporary plays.
 Come fall, don’t miss neighborhood-favorite tradition Halloween Scary Stories, including a show geared toward younger audiences.

 8. Enjoy fresh-air entertainment and festivals.

 Chestnut Hill is known as Philadelphia’s Garden District, and the neighborhood’s full schedule of special events gives you new ways to enjoy the landscape no matter the season.
-Save the date for the annual Home and Garden Festival in spring or Fall for the Arts Festival in autumn, and take advantage of extended store hours and dining specials on First Fridays all year.
+Save the date for the annual Home and Garden Festival on Sunday, May 3 (rain date: May 17), or Fall for the Arts Festival in the fall, and take advantage of extended store hours and dining specials on First Fridays all year.
 Throughout summer, bring the family (and blankets and lawn chairs) to Pastorius Park for free outdoor activities organized by the Chestnut Hill Community Association.
 Food trucks roll up for Movies Under the Stars and the Pastorius Park Summer Concert Series!